Weekend Getaways From Bangalore for Couples

 Traveler’s Favorite Top 6 Sunrise treks near Bangalore.

-What I enjoy the most in Mysore
+What I love most in Mysore

 - Mysore Palace – the heart of the city, especially stunning at night.